Deep CNN Framework for Audio Event Recognition using Weakly Labeled Web Data: Introduction

-Multiple Instance Learning (MIL) approaches have previously been proposed in \cite{kumar2016audio} for training models from weakly labeled data; however they are diffcult to scale up to utilize large amounts of audio data.
-Deep learning approaches are well suited for training audio-event recognition models from large scale web data.
-Hershey {\em et al.} \cite{hershey2017cnn} used audio from Youtube videos to train and compare different well known Convolutional Neural Network (CNN) architectures for AER.
+Some works have tried to develop CNN based approaches for audio-event recognition models using weakly labeled data \cite{hershey2017cnn, su2017weakly, xu2017attention}.
+Hershey {\em et al.} \cite{hershey2017cnn} explored using \emph{webly} labeled videos to experiment with well known CNN architectures for sound event recognition.
+They used audio from Youtube videos, which were automatically labeled by knowledge graphs for training and testing the architectures.
 Although they acknowledge the web data as being weakly labeled, the CNN models are trained in a fully supervised manner under the assumption that the labels are, in fact, strong.
-More specifically, audio recordings are chunked into small fixed-length segments to train the CNN model.
-The labels of these segments are taken to be the same as the recording-level labels -- in essence, the event is assumed to be present through out the recording.
-This, however, is not an efficient approach as it can result in significant amount of label noise.
+This, however, is not an efficient approach as it can result in a significant amount of label noise.
 An audio event, say \emph{door bell ringing}, may be present for only a few seconds in a recording which may be several minutes long, a fact that is ignored in assuming that the label is strong.
 Moreover, segment wise training of CNN is cumbersome and computationally inefficient.
-Segmenting recordings is a preprocessing step in itself, and often one must experiment with different segment sizes, which would require repeated preprocessing of the data.
-Also, a significant portion of computational operations done by the network are common over different segments and in segment-wise training these operations are repeated.

-In this paper we propose a CNN-based framework which treats weak labels as \emph{weak} and factors in this information during training.
-Our experimental results show that this is much superior to training done under the strong-label assumptions.
-Moreover, our proposed framework can process input recordings of variable length, which makes the training and test process more efficient and convinient.
+In this paper, we first propose a CNN-based framework which treats weak labels as \emph{weak} and does not make strong label assumptions during training.
+Our experimental results show that this is superior to training done under the strong-label assumptions.
+Moreover, our proposed framework can process input recordings of variable length, which makes the training and test process more efficient and convenient.
 The network design does not require a fixed size input and hence segmentation as a preprocessing step is not needed.
-The segmentation of audio recordings is automatically done by the network and the network design controls the segment and hop size.
-It is also computationally efficient as common operations are not repeated.
+The outputs at the segment level are directly produced by the network in one forward pass and the network design controls the segment and hop size.
+The network can hence directly output temporal locations of events in the recording as well.
+Moreover, it is also computationally efficient as common operations are not repeated.
+We show the performance of the proposed method on first a manually annotated web data and then on \emph{webly} labeled data without any manual labeling.